Articles Home

 For More Original Sources See

-There are reported to be six large files containing thousands of documents on the subject at the Archivo Genaro Estrada de la Secretaría de Relaciones Exteriores (National Archives) in Mexico City, Records # 13-2-34 “S.R.E.
+There are reported to be six large files containing documents on the subject at the Archivo Genaro Estrada de la Secretaría de Relaciones Exteriores (National Archives) in Mexico City, Records # 13-2-34 “S.R.E.
 Sección de América, Asia y Oceanía, año 1911.
 Reclamaciones Extranjeras.
 Chinos en Torreón, su asesinato”.

 Records of the Department of State Relating To The Chinese Question In Mexico, 1910-1939 {RDS-C], Record Group 59, National Archives, Washington, D.C.